binaryphile/docker-redmine/README.md

   - `_.gitignore` - copy to `.gitignore`
     - allows you to check in important files that Redmine ignores by default, plus ignore a couple that you'll generate
-  - `database.yml` - allows the db to be specified through ENV variables
+  - `database.yml` - copy to `config/database.yml`, allows the db to be
+  specified through ENV variables
     - production:
       - DB_ADAPTER - the adapter as would be specified in `database.yml`
       - DB_DATABASE - the name of the database, e.g. "redmine"